 Despite progress made in sub-Saharan Africa, the status of sexual and reproductive health rights (SRHR) is still poor.
-The reasons for this are manifold—they include financial obstacles to health services, limited access to contraceptives and other sexual and reproductive health commodities (SRHC), poor availability of professionally trained health personnel, gender inequality and conflicting socio-cultural practices and beliefs.
+The reasons for this are manifold—they include financial obstacles to health services, limited access to family planning, contraceptives and other sexual and reproductive health commodities (SRHC), poor availability of professionally trained health personnel, gender inequality and conflicting socio-cultural practices and beliefs.

 As part of our work on SRH, we contribute to capacity strengthening by equipping civil society actors and health stewards with needed knowledge, technical skills and tools to develop and implement evidence-based advocacy strategies.
 Our work in this field draws upon our research and advocacy expertise.